 It is noted that that Council will require to underwrite certain costs, including staffing and property in the first instance and that whilst the intention would be for income to recompense this, there may be a net cost to the Council by provision extending beyond the baseline funding arrangements.
 Under the circumstances it is considered appropriate to proceed without full details of the funding being confirmed and for tolerance of a contingent liability to the Council in order to meet the urgent needs of households under the ARAP scheme.

-The temporary resettlement team will be made up of: Resettlement Coordinator Grade $10 - (\pounds45,805) \pounds59,748$ Support Workers x3 - (\pounds23,581) £30,166 (grades subject to confirmation by HR)
+The resettlement team will be made up of:

+Resettlement Coordinator Grade $10 - (\pounds 45,805) \pounds 59,748$ Support Workers x3 - (\pounds 23,581) \pounds 30,166.
 A total cost of £150,246